 As you scroll through this feed, be sure to pay attention to the content that you or your team is posting.
-Take full advantage of that instantaneous market research to improve your engagement and conversion rate.
+Take full advantage of that instantaneous market research to improve your engagement and conversion rates.

 9. Demographics and Geographics of Subscribers

 This metric is essential for local businesses who are trying to target customers in their immediate geographic location.
-If you’re trying to sell to people in New York City, but all of your followers are located in China, you know something is wrong and you can make the appropriate changes to your content and posting habits.
+If you’re trying to sell to people in New York City, but all of your followers are located in another country, you know something is wrong and you can make the appropriate changes to your content and posting habits.

 Remember that if you’re selling online, the geographics aren’t necessarily as crucial to track, unless your client doesn’t ship to certain parts of the world.
 Pay more attention to the gender, age and language of your followers in situations like these, especially if your client has specific target audience in mind.
 If you aren’t reaching your target audience, you likely need to make adjustments to your ad campaigns.

 That’s it for the 9 sections included in our social media dashboard template, but keep in mind that you can always add or remove sections with our drag-and-drop editor.
 Are you ready to get started?